Mobilization may be applied as an oscillatory movement or a sustained stretch intended to decrease pain or increase mobility.

 It can be treated with progressive vigorous joint play technique to elongate hypomobile ligaments and capsular connective tissue.

 This can again be treated with joint play technique at a higher grade of mobilization and integration of other special and advanced techniques.

 4) Functional immobility

 This can be treated with non-stretch gliding or distraction techniques.

 CONTRA-INDICATIONS OF MOBILIZATION

 Precautions of joint mobilization:

-Under following conditions mobilization should be either not done too vigorously or not done at all to nearby joints.
+Under the following, conditions mobilization should be either not done too vigorously or not done at all to nearby joints.

 - Bone disease